What is ALTCS?

 What is the medical criteria?

-Applicants must be at risk of institutionalization, and require substantial assistance with activities of daily living.
-Medical eligibility is determined by a pre-admission screening (PAS) conducted by an AHCCCS nurse and/or social worker.
-The pre-admission screening consists of both a functional and medical assessment.
+Elderly or disabled applicants must be at risk of institutionalization, and require substantial assistance with activities of daily living.
+Medical eligibility is determined by a pre-admission screening (PAS) conducted by AHCCCS.
+The PAS consists of both a functional and medical assessment.
 The primary consideration is the applicant’s ability to perform his/her activities of daily living (ADL’s).
 These include mobility, transferring, toileting, dressing, feeding, bathing and grooming.
 The applicant’s diagnosis, sensory function, orientation, emotional/cognitive behavior and needed medical services and treatments are also scored.
 Typically, individuals who meet ALTCS medical criteria frequently present with a combination of the following needs or impairments: require skilled nursing care; require regular medical monitoring, require prompting, supervision, or hands-on assistance for ADL’s due to cognitive impairment (e.g., Alzheimer’s disease and/or dementia) or physical disability, incontinence, and/or psychosocial deficits.

 To download the Medical Eligibility Requirements for ALTCS, click on the link below: